1. What is Amazon Web Services in DevOps?

 35. Which VCS tool you are comfortable with?

-You can just mention the VCS tool that you have worked on like this: “I have worked on Git and one major advantage it has over other VCS tools like SVN is that it is a distributed version control system.”
+Answer: You can just mention the VCS tool that you have worked on like this: “I have worked on Git and one major advantage it has over other VCS tools like SVN is that it is a distributed version control system.”

 Distributed VCS tools do not necessarily rely on a central server to store all the versions of a project’s files.
 Instead, every developer “clones” a copy of a repository and has the full history of the project on their own hard drive.
-(Aws Devops Interview Questions)

-36. What’s your systems background?
+36. What’s the background of your system?

 DevOps relies on virtualization for rapid workload provisioning and allocating compute resources to new VMs to support the next rollout, so it is useful to have in-depth knowledge around popular hypervisors.
-This should ideally include backup, migration and lifecycle management tactics to protect, optimize and eventually recover computing resources.
+This should ideally include backup, migration, and lifecycle management tactics to protect, optimize and eventually recover computing resources.
 Some environments may emphasize microservices software development tailored for virtual containers.
 Operations expertise must include extensive knowledge of systems management tools like Microsoft System Center, Puppet, Nagios and Chef.

 such as a card, and the other is typically something memorized, such as a security code.